bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_two_centers_of_mass.rst

 Abstract
 ========

 This example demonstrates the plotting of points and centers of masses of points from multiple films.
 A set number of points are randomly sampled from each example film.
-In this tutorial, we will use optical flow histogram data.
+In this tutorial, we will use phase correlation data.

 Prerequisites
 =============